 One of the best things about making homemade seasoning blends is that you can completely control the spice level.

 For example, chipotle powder is spicier than regular chili powder — add some extra if you want to.
 You can even add cayenne for more heat!

 The next time you use the last of a store-bought spice shaker, save it to store a homemade spice blend!

 Just rinse it out well, and be sure it’s completely dry before storing anything in it.

-You can easily double or triple this Mexican seasoning recipe.
+You can easily double or triple this Mexican seasoning blend.
 It keeps for a very long time.
 If you make a lot of Mexican cuisine, it’s worth making this blend in bulk!

 Storing Your Mexican Spices

 You want a good, airtight container with a wide opening so that you can easily measure out scoops.